medialize/sass.js/docs/getting-started.md

 </script>
 ```

-The synchronous API does not need to be told where to find the worker (using `Sass.setWorkerUrl()`) because everything is included in one file.
+The synchronous API does not need to be told where to find the worker (using `Sass.setWorkerUrl()`), but it will expect the file `libsass.wasm` next to `sass.sync.js` - meaning these two files *must* remain in the same directory.

 ## Using Sass.js in Node (and Rhino, Nashorn, …)